churchmanlab/genewalk/README.md

 optional arguments:
   --stage {all,node_vectors,null_distribution,statistics}
                         The stage of processing to run.
-  --base_folder BASE_FOLDER
+Default: all --base_folder BASE_FOLDER
                         The base folder used to store GeneWalk temporary and result files for a given project.
+Default:
+                        ~/genewalk
   --network_source {pc,indra,edge_list,sif}
                         The source of the network to be used.Possible values
                         are: pc, indra, edge_list, and sif.
 In case of indra, edge_list, and sif, the network_file argument must be specified.
-  --network_file NETWORK_FILE
+Default: pc --network_file NETWORK_FILE
                         If network_source is indra, this argument points to a Python pickle file in which a list of INDRA Statements